-Security threats can manifest in a variety of ways involving human and non-human intervention.
-A typical security audit involves an in-depth examination of servers, network components, the physical environment, operational procedures and an intrusion test.
+Cyber security threats can manifest in a variety of ways involving human and non-human intervention.
+A typical IT security audit involves an in-depth examination of servers, network components, the physical environment, operational procedures and an intrusion test.
 Carried out on the basis of a fixed-price quote the audit exercise involves two days discovery on site.
 A full report is then provided detailing vulnerabilities observed and offering recommendations for remediation.

-The Kaon Security audit process is a hands-on test of how your systems operate and how they are being managed.
+The Kaon Security audit process is a hands-on technical test of how your systems operate and how they are being managed.
 The level of protection is assessed against the amount of risk to the organisation.
 Policies, procedures, overall management and other mitigating factors are also scrutinised to establish compliance to corporate mandates.